-With your first, you have ample time to read all the baby books and take all the Lamaze classes.
-Your second is a bit more hectic as you need to coordinate hospital tours and baby registry shopping trips around nap times.
+With your first, you have time to read baby books and take childbirth classes.
+Your second is a bit more hectic as you’re coordinating hospital tours and baby-registry shopping trips around nap times.
 But by the time you’re pregnant with number three, you’re lucky if you can even remember to take your prenatal vitamin each morning.
-Between two other children and all their activities, your third learns to go with the flow from the time he’s in the womb.
+Between taking care of two other children and all their activities, your third learns to go with the flow from the time they’re in the womb.

-No longer do you have the luxury of simply rushing off to the hospital once “it’s time.”
 For your third delivery, you will need to begin preparations weeks in advance to ensure that your other two children are accounted for.
-Schedules, locations, contact numbers and contingency plans will be documented and emailed out to your entire circle so that everyone can be picked up, dropped off and cared for while number three is being born.
+Schedules, locations, contact numbers and contingency plans will be documented and emailed out to your entire circle so your kids can be picked up, dropped off and cared for while number three is being born.

-With your first, you buy all the adorable baby outfits.
-You know, the ones with the 10 billion buttons and snaps and ties and buttons.
-With your second, you still outfit her in the precious dresses and petticoats, while also adding some simple sleepers to the rotation.
-By the time your third comes along, she’s living in onesies and pajamas that provide easy access.
-Your hospital nurse will take one look at your baby’s sleep gown and knowingly ask, “third baby?”
+With your first, you buy all the adorable baby outfits and don’t worry much about the number of buttons and snaps.
+Your second wears some hand-me-downs along with simple sleepers added to the rotation.
+By the time your third comes along, they’re living in onesies and pajamas that provide easy diaper-changing access.

-We’ve learned to always be prepared with snacks and drinks.
-Whether it’s nursing an infant or peeling oranges for a toddler or pouring milk for a preschooler, someone always requires sustenance.
-Usually when you’re using the restroom or otherwise preoccupied.
+With three, you learn to always be prepared with snacks and drinks.
+Whether it’s nursing an infant, peeling oranges for a toddler or fetching crackers for a preschooler, someone always requires sustenance.
+Usually when you’re using the restroom or are on the phone.

 Nature Never Stops Calling

-All that sustenance results in a lot of bathroom breaks.
-Have three children and throw in a dog, and you’ll be constantly changing a diaper, taking someone to the potty or picking up after a pet.
-Accidents are cleaned up in a flash and no longer will anyone in the household be squeamish about poop—whether it be talking about it or cleaning it up.
+Have three children and throw in a pet, and you’ll be constantly changing a diaper, taking someone to the potty or cleaning up after a fur baby.
+No longer will anyone in the household be squeamish about poop—whether it be talking about it or cleaning it up.

 Everyone Adjusts to the Chaos

 With three young children, you become accustomed to a minimum threshold of background noise.
-You accept that it will always be there and become quite adept at tuning it out.
+You accept that it will always be there and learn to tune it out.
 Fortunately, so do the children.
-Just wait to be amazed at how quickly baby number three will fall asleep despite all the shouts, laughs and musical toys of your toddler and preschooler.
+Just wait to be amazed at how quickly baby number three will fall asleep despite all the shouts, laughs and musical toys of your older kids.

 It’s an Instant Party

 With families of five, the party never ends.
-Scheduling play dates is no longer necessary because every single day is a play date.
+Scheduling playdates is no longer necessary because every single day is a playdate.
 Right at home.
-Bring three kids to a park or an event, and suddenly it’s a bash.
+Bring three kids to a park or an event, and suddenly it’s a party.
 All the neighborhood kids come calling to play with one, two or all three of your children.

 With three, you will never want for love.
-Eager arms are always outstretched and waiting to hug you, and you will constantly find children snuggling into your side.
-Someone always wants to play with you, giggle with you or simply be held by you.
+Eager arms are always outstretched and waiting to hug you, and you will constantly find a child or three snuggling into your side.
+Someone always wants to play with you, giggle with you or be held by you.
 It’s as heartwarming as it sounds and does wonders for the ego.

 Maximum Return on Investment

-With your first, you are the model for everything she learns to do.
-You teach and instruct as she hits each milestone.
-But once you have two and three children, much of the load is lifted as the older siblings step in to help teach their younger brothers and sisters.
-Potty training a second?
-Leave it to the older brother!
-Teaching life’s lessons should just get easier with the third – we hope.
+With your first, you are the model for everything they learn to do.
+You teach and instruct as they hit each milestone.
+But once you have two and three children, older siblings step in to help teach their younger siblings.
+Potty training a third?
+Leave it to the older kids and watch them pass on your wisdom.

 You No Longer Sweat the Small Stuff

-First children tend to be subjected to parental micromanagement and concern as their every step is carefully monitored.
-Second children fare better as you’re learning to divide your attention between two.
+Firstborn children tend to have every step carefully monitored for their safety.
+Second children get away with more as you’re learning to divide your attention between two kids.
 But by the time number three is born, you’ve realized that kids are pretty resilient.
-Besides – you no longer have the time to obsess over minor details.
+Besides, you no longer have the time to obsess over minor details.
 So all three children are given more latitude as you save your energy for things that are truly important.

 This is really what it’s all about.
 Triple the love.
 Three times the hugs.
-Your heart is sure to be full to bursting every time you look at all of your children together.
-You’ll realize that they’ll always have each other, and once you have them, you won’t be able to imagine your lives without a single one of them.
+Your heart bursts every time you look at all of your children together.
+You realize they’ll always have each other, and you can’t imagine your lives without them and their amazing bond.